collapsed-stacks/startups/questions/995/how-can-i-automatically-accept-monthly-payments-by-credit-card-via-a-website.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2014-10-15
 - score: 1

-<p>Pretty much any major payment gateway should offer this service.
-Unless you're PCI compliant, you <strong>really</strong> should not be storing credit card payment information.
-For example, PayPal has <a href="https://www.paypal.c/pdn-recurring" rel="nofollow">subscription and recurring payment services</a>.</p>
+Pretty much any major payment gateway should offer this service.
+Unless you're PCI compliant, you **really** should not be storing credit card payment information.
+For example, PayPal has [subscription and recurring payment services](https://www.paypal.c/pdn-recurring ).

-<p>Main things to look for in a recurring payment service are automated alerts to that allow you to end service, and enable the payer to fix the issue on their own; meaning put in a new CC, change/approve the payment amount/type, etc.</p>
+Main things to look for in a recurring payment service are automated alerts to that allow you to end service, and enable the payer to fix the issue on their own; meaning put in a new CC, change/approve the payment amount/type, etc.